ThomasObenaus/writing/2018-12/COS Setup/README.md

 With this one AMI:

 - Instances, having consul running in server mode and no nomad running, can be launched.
-These are representing the consul server nodes.
+These are representing the **consul server nodes**.
 - Instances, having consul running in client mode and nomad running in server mode, can be launched.
-These are representing the nomad server nodes.
+These are representing the **nomad server nodes**.
 - Instances, having consul running in client mode and nomad running in client mode, can be launched.
-These are representing the nomad client nodes.
+These are representing the **nomad client nodes**.

 To build this AMI, first packer has to be supplied with the correct AWS credentials.
 As described at [Authentication Packer](https://www.packer.io/docs/builders/amazon.html#authentication) you can use static, environment variables or shared credentials.
 These can be set in a shell by simply exporting the following parameters.